etingof/snmpsim/README.txt

 Simulator can listen at multiple local IP interfaces and/or UDP ports.
 Just pass multiple --agent-udpv4-endpoint / --agent-udpv6-endpoint command line parameters carrying addresses to listen on.
+Whenever you wish Simulator to listen on thousands of local interfaces and/or ports, use the --agent-udpv4-endpoints-list / --agent-udpv6-endpoints-list options.
+These options expect to refer to a plain text file containing newline-separated list of transport endpoints.

 An unprivileged port is chosen in this example to avoid running as root.